shsagir/play-area-sync/docs/tls.md

 ### Professional App

+The following TLS options are available for [Professional Apps](app-pro):

 #### TLS free

 This is the default free and zero-config option which makes use of the external [Let's Encrypt](https://letsencrypt.org/) service.
 There is nothing to setup or configure.
 Certificates will be created installed and renewed automatically for each [custom domain](/domains) you are adding to fortrabbit.